29 March - 22 November 2026

 On her mind by Frida Orupabo features in GIRLS.
 On Boredom, Rebellion and Being In-Between at MoMu, Fashion Museum Antwerp.
 The exhibition interrogates girlhood as 'more than just a theme, but a way of seeing – of remembering and imagining.'

 Robin Rhode features in A Protea Is Not a Flower at Zeitz MoCAA.
-Curated by Khanyi Mawhayi, the exhibition centres around Don Mattera, becoming a multigenerational conversation between South African artists and writers whose lives and works contend with the complexity of the exilic experience.
+Curated by Khanyi Mawhayi, the exhibition centres around Don Mattera, becoming a conversation between South African practitioners who contend with the complexity of the exilic experience.

 Jo Ractliffe features in Into the Unseen – The Walther Collection, at Deichtorhallen Hamburg.
 'The exhibition unfolds a poetics of the unseen through artistic works and vernacular photographs that focus on spirituality, trauma, transformation, and multisensory perception.'